ubuntu-flutter-community/nebuchadnezzar/README.md

 ### Credits: Fluffy-Chat

-The bootstrap UI, the HTML message and the english translations are copied from the fluffy-chat repository.
+The bootstrap UI, the HTML message, the room permission logic and the english translations are copied and modified from the fluffy-chat repository.
-This will be replaced soon.
 Thank you for your awesome dart sdk!

 ### Why this name?